Ad Space — Top Banner

 Lightning Distance Calculator

-Calculate how far away lightning struck by counting seconds between the flash and thunder.
+Calculate lightning strike distance in miles and km by counting seconds between flash and thunder.

 Lightning Distance

-• If the delay is 30 seconds or less (6 miles / 10 km), seek shelter immediately
+• First 30: If thunder is heard within 30 seconds of a flash (6 miles or less), seek shelter immediately

 Ad Space — Bottom Banner